Ibacus peronii: Fishery

 Ibacus peronii is the most commercially important species in the genus Ibacus.
 Only wild-caught Ibacus peronii are available, although some research into aquaculture is ongoing.
 The fishery for I. peronii is focussed around New South Wales, where it is mainly caught as bycatch of trawling for fish and prawns.
 There is a peak in supply in January and February, and the price is highest in areas where it is caught, because of its increased familiarity and popularity there.
 I. peronii is almost always available at fish markets in Sydney.

 The flesh of I. peronii is sometimes reported as tasting of garlic, which makes the species less desirable than the Moreton Bay bug, Thenus orientalis, for cooking.
 Only the tail contains edible meat.
 Small individuals yield 30% meat, while larger animals, which have proportionally smaller tails, have lower yields.

 Naming

 The species Ibacus peronii was described by William Elford Leach in 1815, based on material collected by François Péron.
 Péron had labelled the animal Scyllarus incisus, and had previously called it Scyllarus kingiensis.
 Although the type locality was given simply as "New Holland" (now Australia), historical records demonstrate that the animal was caught off King Island, in the Bass Strait between Tasmania and the Australian mainland.

-Common names used in Australia for Ibacus peronii include Balmain bug, Eastern Balmain bug, butterfly lobster, flapjack, Péron's Ibacus crab, sand crayfish, sand lobster, southern shovel-nosed lobster, prawn killer and squagga, although the last two are not in current use.
+Common names used in Australia for Ibacus peronii include Balmain bug (after the inner Sydney suburb of Balmain), Eastern Balmain bug, butterfly lobster, flapjack, Péron's Ibacus crab, sand crayfish, sand lobster, southern shovel-nosed lobster, prawn killer and squagga, although the last two are not in current use.
 The named preferred by the Food and Agriculture Organization is butterfly fan lobster.
 Although it is most widely known as the "Balmain bug", three other species of Ibacus share that name.